 Why is there so much Finance and Consulting?

 OCS invites all types of organizations to participate in recruiting activities.
 The only requirements are that participating organizations have paid opportunities and that they abide by OCS policies and procedures, including Harvard's non-discrimination policy.
 OCS Recruiting often includes popular opportunities at Facebook, Kraft Heinz, PepsiCo, the U.S. Navy, and Walt Disney.
 That being said, many types of organizations do not hire through an elaborate process such as this; formal programs are very time-consuming and expensive for employers.

 - Recruiting is used by only certain types of employers that can predict their hiring needs well in advance of start dates.
 They often bring in a “class” of new hires each year.

 - Highly sought-after organizations in areas such as sports, media, electronic gaming, nonprofits, and entertainment are overloaded with applications and have no need to spend resources in search of additional candidates.

 - Other types of organizations such as startups, venture capital, journalism, and biotech are looking for applicants to show initiative by finding them.

 - In addition, many organizations prefer to make “just in time” hiring decisions closer to the employment start date and cannot predict hiring needs in advance.

-- If you do not see an employer, organization, or industry of interest to you interviewing on campus, they are most likely still interested in hiring you!
+- If you do not see an employer, organization, or industry of interest to you, they are most likely still interested in hiring you!
 Refer to the Career Pathways section of the OCS website and use OCS drop-in advising hours, Monday through Friday 1:00–4:00pm, to let OCS help you develop an individualized job or internship search plan.